Food Allergy (cont.)

 - Find a local Asthma & Allergy Specialist in your town

-What are the symptoms and signs of food allergy?
+What are food allergy symptoms and signs?

 The complex process of digestion affects the timing, location, and particular symptoms of an allergic reaction to food.
 All of the symptoms of food allergy occur within a few minutes to an hour of eating.
 A food allergy can initially be experienced as an itching in the mouth and difficulty swallowing and breathing.
 Then, during digestion of the food in the stomach and intestines, symptoms such as nausea, vomiting, diarrhea, and abdominal pain can start.
 Incidentally, the gastrointestinal symptoms of food allergy are those that are most often confused with the symptoms of different types of food intolerance.